haltu/muuri/README.md

 ### layout &nbsp;

 Define how the items will be laid out.
-Although it's not documented well (at all) in this section, you *can* provide a function here also if you want to provide your own layout algorithm (may the source be with you).
+Muuri ships with a configurable layout algorithm which is used by default.
+It's pretty flexible and suitable for most common situations (lists, grids and even bin packed grids).
+If that does not fit the bill you can always provide your own layout algorithm (it's not as scary as it sounds).

 * Default value: `{fillGaps: false, horizontal: false, alignRight: false, alignBottom: false}`.
 * Accepted types: function, object.

-Provide an object to configure the default layout algorithm with the following properties:
+**Provide an _object_ to configure the default layout algorithm with the following properties**

 * **fillGaps** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.